ShihYun0130/shihyunlinebot/README.md

   4. Enter what you want to know about iAmYunYun
   5. Click on the button that you want to talk to iAmYunYun
   6. Be happy to know make friend with iAmYunYun
-  7. Thank you, and nice to meet you!

 ### reference
 1. [line developer](https://developers.line.me/en/docs/messaging-api/getting-started/)